Adult Education Budget

 - Supporting employers to invest in upskilling their workforce

-- Working in partnership with providers and stakeholders to tailor
+- Working in partnership with providers and stakeholders to tailor the skills offer to local employers

 Our response to the Covid-19 pandemic